moskytw/zipcodetw/README.rst

 Report Bug
 ----------

-It lets machine understand address and find ZIP code by it in directory.
-But machine may misunderstand -- In fact, I might write some bad code.
-If you get any wrong result, please feel free to report to me.
-Here is my email: mosky.tw AT gmail.com.
-Thank you!
+It lets machine understand an address and use the address to find the ZIP code.
+But machine is stupid, it may still misunderstand ...
+In fact, I might write some bad code.

+So, if you get wrong reuslt, please feel free to email me: mosky.tw AT gmail.com.

 Data
 ----